What Sets You Apart?

 What sets you apart?

-I used to think that people wanted extraordinary answers, like “I hoverboarded over the English Channel (true event),” or “I once was a stylist on Britney’s tour.”
-And it would intimidate me to be asked a question like that thinking that I didn’t have anything mindblowing to say.
+I used to think that people wanted extraordinary answers, like “I hoverboarded over the English Channel (true event),” or “I was a stylist on Britney’s tour (I was once told this).”

 I’m going to digress with a short story.

-“The thing that stood out to the lady the most,” said the director, after our meeting, “was your passion for what you’re doing.
-Through it, I was moved.
+In follow up correspondence, the director told me the one thing that stood out the most during our session.
+She said, “your passion for what you’re doing moved me.
 It came out in your voice, eyes, and demeanor.”

-That is when I realized, the answer to what sets you apart is your passion.
+That is when I realized, the answer to what sets you apart.
+Your passion.